Interoception in the Classroom: The Hidden Eighth SenseInteroception in the Classroom: The Hidden Eighth Sense: practical strategies for teachers

 The Connection to Emotional Regulation

-The Zones of Regulation framework, widely used in UK schools, assumes that pupils can identify which "zone" they are in.
-A pupil in the Yellow Zone (heightened alertness, anxiety, silliness) needs to recognise internal cues such as a racing heart, fast breathing, or restless legs before they can select an appropriate regulation strategy.
-For pupils with reduced interoceptive awareness, the question "What zone are you in?" is genuinely unanswerable because they cannot detect the body signals that would tell them.
+The Zones of Regulation framework, widely used in UK schools, assumes that learners can identify which "zone" they are in.
+A learner in the Yellow Zone feels high alertness, anxiety, or silliness.
+They need to notice internal signs like a racing heart, fast breathing, or restless legs.
+Only then can they choose the right way to calm down.
+For learners with reduced interoceptive awareness, the question "What zone are you in?" is genuinely unanswerable because they cannot detect the body signals that would tell them.

 The Connection to Co-Regulation